lohengr1n/dotfiles/windows/README.md

 ## Usage

 Once the tool is running, import the settings-ctt.json into the tool, then hit Install to install all of the apps, and make sure to apply the tweaks as well.

+After that is done, make sure to run PowerToys, and import the settings for that as well.